 If you're of out work due to an illness, injury or other disabling event, disability insurance is a type of insurance that can help replace some of your lost income.
 There are short-term and long-term plans, and may be eligible for coverage through your employer.

 The effective date is the date on which insurance coverage begins.

 Emergency medical condition

 Emergency medical conditions include any medical problem with severe or life-threatening symptoms that require immediate treatment.
 Generally, an emergency scenario is defined as one in which a person with no medical training may expect the issue to:

 Put a person or unborn child’s health at serious risk

 Result in severe or lasting organ damage

-Exclusions are conditions or treatments that aren’t covered by a health insurance plan.
+Exclusions are conditions or treatments that aren’t covered by an insurance plan.

 Explanation of benefits

-An explanation of benefits is an insurance company’s breakdown of how a claim was paid.
-It includes information about what the provider paid and what portion of the cost the policyholder is responsible for, if any.
+An explanation of benefits (EOB) is an insurance company’s breakdown of how a claim was paid.
+It includes information about what the provider paid and what portion of the cost, if any, the policyholder is responsible for.